-In most countries, an industrial design must be registered in order to be protected under industrial design law.
+In most countries, an industrial design must be registered in order to be protected under industrial design law (design patent).
 As a general rule, to be registrable, the design must be “new” or “original”.
 Different countries have varying definitions of such terms, as well as variations in the registration process itself.
 Generally, “new” means that no identical or very similar design is known to have existed before.

 Once a design is registered, a registration certificate is issued.
 Following that, the term of protection is generally five years, with the possibility of further periods of renewal up to, in most cases, 15 years.
 Depending on the particular national law and the kind of design, an industrial design may also be protected as a work of art under copyright law.
 In some countries, industrial design and copyright protection can exist concurrently.
 In other countries, they are mutually exclusive: once the owner chooses one kind of protection, he can no longer invoke the other.
 Under certain circumstances an industrial design may also be protectable under unfair competition law, although the conditions of protection and the rights and remedies ensured can be significantly different. – WIPO.